MahmoudDawoodSWE/read-csv-file-into-Database-SQL-/README.md

 # read-csv-file-into-Database-SQL-
 ## Description

-This GitHub repository contains a data reading and statistics program.
+data reading and statistics program.
 The program is designed to read a specific file and store its contents into a database.
 Once the data is stored, the program provides various statistical analysis capabilities.

 ## Usage